alx2009/K197Control/README.md

 - The K197ControlDataLogger example demonstrates how to log measurements results to Serial (Add an Arduino mini and a blutooth module and suddently your voltmeter can log data via bluetooth)
 - The K197DataAcquisition example is similar to K197ControlDataLogger but in addition can send command to the voltmeter, including setting trigger mode and overriding the range.

-The protocol specification is available here: https://github.com/alx2009/K197Control/blob/main/K197control_protocol_specification.md
+The protocol specification is available here (only needed if you want to modify the library or create your own) : https://github.com/alx2009/K197Control/blob/main/K197control_protocol_specification.md

 ## Limitations